-We would like to refer your Excellency's government to the international law obligation to allow humanitarian access to principled humanitarian actors and to allow principled humanitarian action, so that these actors are able to respond to the needs of civilians where neither the government nor a non-State party to the conflict is able to do so.
-In this regard, the Security Council has also urged parties to allow full unimpeded access by humanitarian personnel to all people in need of assistance.
+We would like to refer your Excellency's government to the international law obligation to allow humanitarian access to principled humanitarian actors and to allow principled humanitarian action,47 so that these actors are able to respond to the needs of civilians where neither the government nor a non-State party to the conflict is able to do so.
+In this regard, the Security Council has also urged parties to allow full unimpeded access by humanitarian personnel to all people in need of assistance.48

-We would like to remind that pursuant article Article 3 of the UDHR, every human has the inherent right to life.
-Therefore, saving lives should never be a crime.
+We would like to remind that pursuant article 6 of the ICCPR, every human has the inherent right to life.
+Therefore, saving lives should never be a crime49.
 Under international human rights law, the inalienable right to life entails a negative obligation on the State not to engage in acts, such as the prohibition, criminalisation, or impediment of humanitarian actions, which would jeopardise the enjoyment of that right.
 Acts prohibiting or otherwise impeding humanitarian services violate the obligation of States to respect the right to life.
-Any death linked to such prohibition would constitute an arbitrary deprivation of life, which engages the responsibility of the State.
+Any death linked to such prohibition would constitute an arbitrary deprivation of life, which engages the responsibility of the State50.

-In relation to this, it has been recognised that the right to life should not be interpreted narrowly, noting that it places not only negative obligations on States (e.g. to not kill), but also positive obligations (e.g. to protect life), to ensure access to the basic conditions necessary to sustain life.
-It has affirmed that measures that restrict access to basic and life-saving services, such as food, health, electricity and water and sanitation are not compliant with this duty to protect life.
-For instance, denying access to water, through disconnections or otherwise, can be deemed to be in violation of the right to life.
-Likewise, the failure of States to provide access to health care, including
+In relation to this, we also wish to recall that the Human Rights Committee recognised that the right to life should not be interpreted narrowly, noting that it places not only negative obligations on States (e.g. to not kill), but also positive obligations (e.g. to protect life), to ensure access to the basic conditions necessary to sustain life.
+It has affirmed that measures that restrict access to basic and life-saving services, such as food, health, electricity and water and sanitation are contrary to article 6 of the ICCPR that protects the right to life.
+For instance, denying access to

-The rules applicable in non-international conflicts are Common article 3(2) of the four Geneva Conventions and article 18 AP II.
+47 The rules applicable in non-international conflicts are Common article 3(2) of the four Geneva Conventions and article 18 AP II.
 Customary international law rules apply alongside these treaty provisions.
 According to the ICRC's study of customary rules of international humanitarian law, these treaty provisions are mirrored in customary law and the rules regulating humanitarian relief operations are essentially the same in both international and non-international armed conflict.

-&lt;sup>45 UNSC resolution 2175, para.
+48 UNSC resolution 2175, para.
 3.

-46 &quot;Saving life is not a crime", Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions (A/73/314): https://undocs.org/A/73/314.
+[&]quot;Saving life is not a crime", Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions (A/73/314): https://undocs.org/A/73/314.

 Ibid.